 The casual observer might assume that the hardest part of your job is long, hot summer days.

-And while those days break a sweat, sometimes the more difficult part of owning a landscaping business is facing the uncertainty of winter.
+While those days break a sweat, sometimes the more difficult part of owning a landscaping business is facing the uncertainty of winter.

 Downtimes for seasonal services are difficult.
 By planning now and building off-season services into your current offerings, you can keep more of your customers year-around and level off the seasonal slowdown.